 WORK PERSONALITY ASSESSMENT FAKING

 One of the commonest criticisms of personality tests has been their fakeability.
-When addressing this issue, it is vital to remember that good practice recommends that a personality test is not used in isolation.
 All personality assessment output relates to the candidate’s own answers and any pertinent points can be discussed at interview.

 Test developers can build-in strategies to make faking more difficult, such as using different types of social desirability scale.
 Giving a consistently false picture is more difficult with a robust personality questionnaire.
-For any assessment the same consistently false picture has to be carried through to the interview.
 It also assumes that the candidate knows enough about the interviewer and their prospective employer to be able to guess at the ‘correct’ personality profile.
 A lengthy completion time may also indicate that a candidate has crafted their answers around what they consider to be a ‘correct’ personality profile.

 Work Personality Test Designs

 The MBTI® personality type instrument indicates an individual’s preferred behavioral styles.
 In particualr for interacting, using information and making decisions.
 It does not provide any indication of ability or suitability for a role.
 People of all types can do anything.
 However their natural tendency or first instinct may be to act in a certain manner.